 Unless you live under a rock, you’ll be no stranger to opening up your newsfeed on Facebook/Instagram and feasting your eyes upon a meme something similar to this…

-Usually shared by a girl (more than likely the same ones who use the dog filter religiously or drive a Fiat) raving about how “cute but psycho”, or “princess” like they are and accompanied with an upside down smiling emoji.
+Usually shared by a girl (more than likely the same ones who use the dog filter religiously or drive a Fiat) raving about how “cute but psycho” or “princess” like they are.
+Accompanied with an upside down smiling emoji, ofcourse.

 I’m not a kill joy.
-I love a good meme (and dog filters and fiats as it happens) but I just don’t get these memes.
+I love a good meme (and dog filters. and Fiats.
+MY MAM HAS A FIAT) but I just don’t get these memes.
 What’s funny about them really?

 Let’s face it, we’ve probably all been called a ‘psycho’ at some point or other in our lives, but it probably wasn’t for a legit reason, such as being manipulative or … skinning a cat.
 No it was probably because you pulled your partner up on something and they didn’t like it.

 A person suffering from a chronic mental disorder with abnormal, violent, antisocial behavior, lack of ability to love or establish meaningful personal relationships, extreme egocentricity, failure to learn from experience, etc – Dictionary.com

 Stop romantisising serious mental health issues because there is nothing cute or funny about them at all.

 And what is cute or funny about promoting controlling & unhealthy relationship behaviour?

 And why is it okay for girls to do this, but not boys?

 It may be ‘just a meme’ but look at the message it’s giving out.
 It’s normalising abuse.
 As if it isn’t already hard enough to recognise the signs, ‘jokes’ like this certainly aren’t helping.

 Obviously no one wants to be cheated on or taken advantage of, just like I don’t think anyone would appreciate being interrogated or their privacy invaded as a resolution!